McClatchey Broadcasting

 McClatchey Broadcasting is a privately owned company based in Raleigh, North Carolina, United States, that owns radio stations in North Carolina.
 The company is owned by Bill McClatchey.
 He is the son-in-law of Don Curtis, who owns the Curtis Media Group, which owns a number of radio stations in the Triangle area.

-In Curtis Media Group's home market, it owns WQDR-FM, rock WBBB, oldies station WPCM, and the Triangle Traffic Network in Raleigh.
-The station also owns WYMY in the Greensboro market.
+In its home market, it owns country station WQDR-FM, rock station WBBB, and operates the Triangle Traffic Network in Raleigh.
+The Headquarters of Triangle Traffic Network (TTN) is at Curtis Media Group’s offices at 3012 Highwoods Blvd., Suite 200, Raleigh, NC.

+McClatchey Broadcasting also has an interest in WYMY, a Spanish-language station licensed to Burlington, NC, serving the Greensboro market.